Skip to main content

 What is Data Mapping in Pickler?

-Data mapping in Pickler is the key process that turns your product data —such as materials, production methods — into valuable environmental insights.
+Data mapping in Pickler is the essential process that converts your source data—such as materials and production methods—into meaningful environmental insights.

 Getting started